corentinpuffay/neurips_challenge_2025_submission_model_2/README.md

 # 🧠 NeurIPS EEG Foundation Challenge 2025 – KU Leuven EEG Decoding Team

 This repository contains the code base for challenge 2 of the **NeurIPS 2025 EEG Foundation Challenge**.
 It implements an **end-to-end transformer-based model** for EEG decoding, performing both preprocessing and temporal modeling directly within PyTorch.
+This model outputs a scalar value representing the externalizing factor.

 ---